abelab/tiny-web-servers/README.md

 # tiny-web-servers

-This repository contains implementations of tiny web servers written in C, Java, JavaScript (on Node.js) and Ruby.
+This repository contains implementations of tiny web servers written in C, Java, Python, JavaScript (on Node.js) and Ruby.
 All implementations have the same functionality.

 I wrote these to be used for an introduction of network server programming in one of my lectures.